 2.1.1.1 Continuously assess the curriculum by using the program review process to promote curricular assessment across the university.

 This tactic includes an external review component conducted by experts in each degree discipline to assess the nature, content, delivery, and student progress in the core requirements for each degree.
-A systematic study will be undertaken to determine the course(s) causing delays in the graduation of students.
+A systematic study was undertaken to determine the course(s) causing delays in the graduation of students.
 Some degree programs are assessed by the following accrediting agencies on a 5-year cycle: ABET (Accreditation Board for Engineering and Technology), AACSB (Association to Advance Collegiate Schools of Business), NAAB (National Architectural Accrediting Board), CIDA (Council for Interior Design Accreditation), and NASAD National Association of Schools of Art and Design).
-Those programs, not assessed by one of the above mentioned accrediting organizations, are assessed by a rigorous program review regime according to a set 5-year schedule and detailed in the Program Review section of the OIE website.
+Those programs not assessed by one of the above mentioned accrediting organizations are assessed by a rigorous program review regime according to a set 5-year schedule and detailed in the Program Review section of the OIE website.
 Review of all NJIT degree programs will have been done by 2020.
-In 2018, the 5-year cycle is 85% complete.
+In 2018, the 5-year cycle was 85% complete.
 Progress on this tactic will be assessed by the completion of the aforementioned study as well as by the number of degree programs that have sought input from external reviews.
-(Ongoing)
+(Complete)

 2.1.1.2 Use assessment to guide curricular reform through the review of individual programs.

 This activity in the Physics program has been led by an external consultant's review.
 The delivery of introductory courses in Physics and Chemistry is being modified through participation in the Gateway to Completion (G2C) program.
 The Departments of Physics and Chemistry have applied the results of the G2C study to modifications in their curricula and course delivery.
-OIE has also conducted a study of the mathematics curriculum, and findings and recommendations are now being reviewed for possible modifications of the G2C program.
-Relevant also is a study of math placement methods which will be conducted after final grades for the fall 18 semester have been recorded.
-This project is in its second year.
-(Ongoing)
+OIE has also conducted a study of the mathematics curriculum, and findings and recommendations were reviewed for possible modifications of the curriculum.
+This tactic will be first assessed by the analyzing the impact of the G2C program.
+Relevant also is a study of math placement methods which was conducted after final grades for the fall 18 semester were recorded.
+(Complete)